-Fever that results in brain damage is a common fear for most people/parents.
-For this to occur, pre-existing damage or injury to the body’s thermoregulatory system from a brain infection (meningitis or encephalitis), prior injury e.g. heat stroke, or poisoning would be a necessary pre-requisite.
-It would be very rare for a fever to go above 105 F unless there has been pre-existing damage to the brain.
+Fever that results in brain damage is a common fear.
+For temperatures to go this high, pre-existing damage or injury to the body’s thermoregulatory system from a brain infection (meningitis or encephalitis), prior injury e.g. heat stroke, or poisoning may have occurred.
+It is rare for fevers to go above 105 F although fevers have been reported as high as 111- 115 degrees F.

 The “Treatment” of Fevers

 Treating/suppressing a fever is generally a mistake if the fever is not very high (104 or greater).
 A low to moderately high fever rarely lasts longer than 2-4 days if the proper supportive steps are taken.
 To suppress a fever by drug or other treatment is to attempt to “cure” the body’s cure.
 This is counterproductive and will typically lengthen recovery time.
 Treating a fever with aspirin in children is not recommended due to the risk of developing Reye’s Syndrome, a serious condition that causes confusion, swelling of the brain, liver damage and in some cases death.

 The suppression of fever does not make illness go away, but rather prolongs it.
 Even worse, the repeated “treatment” of acute illness and fever often serves as the match that then lights the fire of chronic disease.